-I have personally been to this eco lodge, family owned farm three times.
+I have personally been to this eco-lodge, family-owned farm three times.
 This is something that is completely unheard of for me.
 I am not one to return to places.
 The first time I came here was thirteen years ago.
 I was a backpacker heading out on my journey.
-I stayed in the dorm rooms, which was full of other backpackers exploring Guatemala just like me.
+I stayed in the dorm rooms, which were full of other backpackers exploring Guatemala just like me.

-The next time I came back, four years ago, was with my husband and oldest boy (my baby just started brewing in my belly – so technically he didn’t really experience the place).
+The next time I came back, four years ago, was with my husband and the oldest boy (my baby just started brewing in my belly – so technically he didn’t really experience the place).
 The shift was already happening.
-We stayed in one of the tree houses (with a private bathroom) cause that is what my son wanted.
-The place had some couples, few backpackers and local families were arriving with their kids.
+We stayed in one of the treehouses (with a private bathroom) cause that is what my son wanted.
+The place had some couples, a few backpackers, and local families arriving with their kids.
 It definitely didn’t have the party scene like it did when I was here thirteen years ago.
 And this was a great thing for us.

 We had three beds, a living area, private bathroom with hot water and a porch that opened up to the biggest front yard.